The Prescription Approach to Decentralized Stochastic Control with Word-of-Mouth Communication: Results

 \end{theorem} \begin{proof} Let $\boldsymbol{\psi}^{*1}$ be the optimal prescription strategy for agent $1$.
 For any agent $k \in \mathcal{K}$, the optimal prescription strategy $\boldsymbol{\psi}^{{*k}}$ is given by \eqref{eq_e}.
 Every agent ${{k}} \in \mathcal{K}$ is beyond agent $1$, i.e., $ \mathcal{B}^{{1}} = \mathcal{K}$.
 Using \eqref{lem_3_condition}, this implies {that $\psi_t^{*[{{k}},{{k}}]}(\cdot) = \psi_t^{*[{{1}},{{k}}]}(\cdot).$} From Lemma 1, we can select the optimal control strategy $\boldsymbol{g}^*=\Big(g_0^{{1}},\dots,g_0^{{K}},\dots,g_T^{{1}},\dots,g_T^{{K}}\Big)$ as {$U_t^{{k}} = \Gamma_t^{*[{{k}},{{k}}]}\Big(L_t^{[{{k}},{{k}}]}\Big) = \psi_t^{*[{{k}},{{k}}]}\Big(\Pi^{{k}}_t,\dots,\Pi_t^{{{K}}}\Big)\Big(L_t^{[{{k}},{{k}}]}\Big) = g_t^{{k}}\Big(\Pi^{{k}}_t,\dots,\Pi_t^{{{K}}},L_t^{[{{k}},{{k}}]}\Big).$} \end{proof}

 Note that, for all $k, i \in \mathcal{K}$ at time $t$, the structural results in Theorems 1 and 2, lead to prescription laws ${\psi}_t^{*[{{k}},{{i}}]}$ and control laws ${g}_t^k$ that have time-invariant domains, i.e., domains that stay the same size as time increases.
 This is in contrast to the control law $g_t^k$ of agent $k \in \mathcal{K}$ in Section-II, where the domain $\mathcal{M}_t^k$ grows in size with time.
-This implies that we can use the results of Theorems \ref{struct_result} to write a dynamic program for any agent $k \in \mathcal{K}$ to find the optimal prescription strategy $\boldsymbol{\psi}^{*k}$.